FranciscoJSB12/Ecommerce-backend/README.md

 3- You can fetch the API by using this url http://localhost:3000/products to get all of the products.
 If you need one product only http://localhost:3000/products/id

+The API returns an array with 50 products and each of them has the following keys:
+-id
+-name
+-category
+-description
+-price
+-image
+Example: product.name returns the name of the product.